 Jamie retired from the Bank after 19 years of service at the Bank and 28 years of combined service to the System.
 He joined the Bank in 1997 as a senior economist transferring from the Federal Reserve Bank of Philadelphia.
 He has written extensively on topics in monetary policy implementation, the liquidity of banks and markets, and monetary arrangements in U.S. history.
 Recent topics include the economics of dealer banks, the management of central bank liabilities, and fire sales in securities’ markets.
 Jamie holds a bachelor’s degree and doctorate degree in economics from the University of Iowa.

-Mr. Park is the founder and managing member of Compound Capital Management, a private investment company that makes long term investments in equities, fixed income and real estate.
-Gene was also a Senior Advisor at Teneo, specializing in financial strategy and capital allocation advice to CEOs and CFOs of Fortune 100 companies.
+Mr. Park is the managing member of Compound Capital Management, a private investment and consulting company.
+Gene was also a Senior Advisor at Teneo, specializing in strategy and capital allocation advice to CEOs and CFOs of Fortune 100 companies.

 Prior to Compound Capital, Gene was the founder and CEO of Quadrant Structured Investment Advisers, a private investment company launched with $400 million of equity capital in 2007.
 Throughout Mr. Park’s management of the company, Quadrant had a compounded annual return of 20% compared to less than 2% in the S&P for the same period (over five years).